Supervisory Control of Quantum Discrete Event Systems: One-way Quantum Finite Automata (1QFA)

 where we denote $U_s=U_{x_n}U_{x_{n-1}}\cdots U_{x_1}$.
-MO-QFA can be depicted as Figure \ref{fig:mo1qfadyn}, in which if these unitary transformations are replaced by stochastic matrices and some stochastic vectors take place of quantum states, then it is a PFA \cite{Paz71}.
-0mm
+MO-1QFA can be depicted as Figure \ref{fig:mo1qfadyn}, in which if these unitary transformations are replaced by stochastic matrices and some stochastic vectors take place of quantum states, then it is a PFA \cite{Paz71}.

-MO-QFA allow only one measurement at the end of a computation, but MM-QFA allow measurement at each step.
-If in Fig. \ref{fig:mo1qfadyn} the measurement is performed at each step, instead of only measuring the final state, and the last input symbol to be read is changed to $\$$, then it is an MM-QFA (see Fig. \ref{fig:mm1qfadyn}).

-Due to the difference of times of measurement, MM-QFA are more powerful than MO-QFA.
-In addition, an end-maker is added in MM-QFA.
-Next we introduce this model proposed by Kondacs and Watrous \cite{KW97}.